jamespeapen/journals/src/neuroscience/neurodegeneration/dystrophic_microglia_associated_with_neurodegenerative_disease_not_healthy_ageing_in_brain.md

+---
-July 02, 2021
+date: July 02, 2021
+---

-# Dystrophic microglia are associated with neurodegenerative disease and not healthy aging in the human brain
+# Dystrophic microglia are associated with neurodegenerative disease and not healthy aging in the human brain {.unnumbered}

 March 2021